Tropics-fed heavy rain to bring possible flooding today, but winds ease

 The rain could spell flooding for certain areas, and high river flows.

+Today the forecaster added Coromandel Peninsula to its heavy rain warning saying up to 130mm of rain could fall in the coming 24 hours.

+It also extended its heavy rain forecast for Northland by another 12 hours.

-Today Auckland passenger ferries across the Hauraki Gulf were suspended for the second day.
+Auckland passenger ferries across the Hauraki Gulf have been suspended for the second day.

+The city is being told to brace for spells of torrential rain with an additional 100mm of rain on top of what has already fallen.
+The warnings apply mainly about eastern areas including the Hunua Ranges.

 Overnight flooding in patches at the top of the South Island subsided after Nelson Police yesterday warned holidaymakers in low-lying areas to move to higher ground ahead of the forecast deluge.